 Website Woodmansterne School

-IT Technician sought for all phases of all-through school in Streatham
+Learning Support Assistant sought for all-through school in Streatham

-Position details: Full-time; 39 weeks per year (during school times)
+Position details: Full-time – 39 weeks per year (during school terms)

 For further details or to arrange a school visit: Please contact Vicki Mitchell (Head’s PA) by telephone on 020 8764 1825 or by email

 To apply: All applications must use the forms supplied below and be submitted using the ‘Apply for Job’ button below – please do not submit CVs, as these cannot be accepted

 We are looking for a creative, motivated and excellent Learning Support Assistant who would relish the opportunity to join our innovative and committed Inclusion team.

 You will be fundamental in contributing to this vibrant local community within the Local Authority’s first all-through school for children and young people aged 3 to 19 in South London.

 Woodmansterne has a diverse and vibrant community and as a school we benefit from a rich variety of cultures and traditions.
 As a growing school, we are looking to extend our team further and employ exceptional staff who share our values and determination to ensure that Woodmansterne pupils receive a first-class education.

 We are looking for an individual who: